-Students who have earned 24 transferrable hours or more and attended college for at least two terms after high school graduation must complete an application form and submit official transcripts from all previous institutions.
+Students who have earned 24 transferrable hours or more and attended college for at least two terms after high school graduation must complete an application form and submit transcripts from all previous institutions.
 Transcripts must be submitted from each institution attended even when credits attempted at the institution will not transfer into an Ozarks degree program.
-Unofficial transcripts will be used for admission determinations and first semester registration.
+Unofficial transcripts will be used for admission determinations and first-semester registration.
 All work evaluated from unofficial transcripts will be subject to final evaluation upon receipt of the official transcripts.
-Transfer work evaluated from unofficial transcripts will be applied to the student's degree audit but will not applied to the student's transcript until the official transcript is received.
-Official transcripts must be submitted by the student in the semester the students earns 90 hours.
+Transfer work evaluated from unofficial transcripts will be applied to the student's transcript until the official transcript is received.
+Official transcripts must be submitted by the student in the semester the student earns 90 hours.
 All graduation audits are pending until the official transcript is received.
 No degree will be awarded without all official transcripts on file.